hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a final-year PhD student at the School of Electrical Engineering and Computer Science, The University of Queensland (UQ), supervised by [Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home).
-My research mainly focuses on Recommender Systems and Decentralized Learning. <!-- Knowledge Graph, Natural Language Processing, and AI for Software Engineering.  -->Before at UQ, I received my Master's degree from [Nanjing University](https://www.nju.edu.cn).
+My research mainly focuses on Recommender Systems and Decentralized Learning. <!-- Knowledge Graph, Natural Language Processing, and AI for Software Engineering.  -->Before at UQ, I received my Master's degree from [Nanjing University](https://www.nju.edu.cn) supervised by A/Prof Tieke He.
 Outside of research, I like powerlifting and swimming.

 # Education and Research Experience